JayKirt/Campaign-Website/README.md

   <li> <ins>NPC Profile page.</ins>
    NPC Image on left <br>
    NPC Name and title on right, same height as pic <br>
-    NPC quote in grey and slight opaque below image and stats <br>
+    NPC stats in a list to the right of the pic below title and name <br> NPC quote in grey and slight opaque below image and stats <br> NPC BIO at
   <br> </li> <br>

   <li> <ins> Get good responsivity for width of 280px </ins> <br>